EMDK/docs/edge/source/api/MifareSam-AdditionalAuthData-AV1Mode.md

 ###samDiverseParams

-Diversification parameters for current key.
-If diversification is not required by current key then this parameter should be NULL.
+samDiverseParams Diversification parameters for current key.If diversification is not required by current key then this parameter should be NULL. **This is not supported, hence application should pass null.**

 **Type:**